ianbishop/userevents.github.io/4.2/docs/dsl.md

 ### Endpoint interaction

-Patterns are, at their core, are just event collections and endpoint interactions.
+Patterns are, at their core, just a series of event collections and endpoint interactions.
 Interactions are different based on the endpoint being communicated with, but all interactions follow the same form.
 The following verbs are available for endpoint interaction (but not all may be available for the endpoint):